andrey-popov/multijet-jec/events/README.md

 . /cvmfs/sft.cern.ch/lcg/views/setupViews.sh LCG_95apython3 x86_64-slc6-gcc8-opt
 ```

 Build mensura as explained in [its README]((https://github.com/andrey-popov/mensura)).
-Then, in the same environment, navigate into subdirectory `mensura` and execute
+Then, in the same environment, navigate into subdirectory `events` and execute

 ```sh
 . ./env.sh